 - Promote local citation and Name/Address/Phone (NAP) consistency

-- Link building through: blogging, guest posting, competitor link analysis, blog outreach & networking, and dofollow blog commenting.
+- Link building through: blogging, guest posting, competitor link analysis, blog outreach & networking and dofollow blog commenting.

 Step #4: Copywriting – Getting People to Act

-The final piece of puzzle in this in-depth article is “persuasion” — the ability of your copy to drive people to action.
-This isn’t difficult, because there are many high-quality resources and tools you can use.
+The final piece of the puzzle in this in-depth article is “persuasion” — the ability of your copy to drive people to action.
+This isn’t difficult, because there are many high-quality resources and tools that you can use.

-Copy is written to sell a product, service, or an idea.
-But it all begins with selling yourself, because you’ve only got a maximum of 30 seconds to sell yourself and leave people wanting more.
+Copy is written to sell a product, service or an idea.
+But, it all begins with selling yourself, because you’ve only got a maximum of 30 seconds to sell yourself and leave people wanting more.